Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 Several corrections are applied to improve the accuracy of the simulation.
 Firstly, the trigger and neutral isolation selection must be emulated for the tracker-only simulation.
-The hardware-level trigger is emulated by reproducing the two ways in which the events can be triggered.
-The efficiency for triggering via other particles in the event, which accounts for around 90\% of the candidates, is measured using $\Bp\to(\jpsi\to\mumu)\Kp$ decays in data as a function of the $\Bp$ kinematics.
+The hardware-level trigger must be emulated as it relies on information missing in the track-only simulation and is done by reproducing the two ways in which the events can be triggered.
+The efficiency for triggering via other particles in the event, which accounts for around 90\% of the candidates, is measured using $\Bp\to(\jpsi\to\mumu)\Kp$ decays as a function of the $\Bp$ kinematics.
+This is done directly using data in order to improve the description of the simulation.
 The emulation of the efficiency for one of the \Dp decay products to directly trigger through a high \et cluster in the HCAL is determined with fully simulated signal decays as a function of the kinematics of the $\Dp\to\Km\pip\pip$ decay products.

-The offline selection provides an excellent description of the software trigger, with the exception of the PID response, which is corrected for separately.
-The efficiency of the neutral isolation BDT is emulated using full simulation by analysing the kinematic correlation of the \Dp candidate and generated photons in its vicinity, and employing a BDT based algorithm~\cite{BDTreweighter} to account for correlations with the fit variables.

-The efficiencies of the PID requirements on the reconstructed final-state particles are determined using control samples~\cite{LHCb-DP-2018-001} as a function of track kinematics and event multiplicity.
+The software trigger is accurately emulated by applying the same requirements offline, with the exception of the PID response, which is corrected for separately.
+The efficiency of the neutral isolation BDT requirement is modelled by applying a per-event weight, computed using a multivariate reweighter~\cite{BDTreweighter} trained on full simulation.
+With this approach, the efficiency can be parameterised as a function of the generator-level kinematic properties of the \Dp candidate, the sum of the four-momenta of the photons in the event, and the fit variables.
+The efficiencies of the PID requirements on the reconstructed final-state particles are determined using control samples~\cite{LHCb-DP-2018-001} as a function of track kinematics and the number of tracks in each event.
 They are also used to determine misidentification probabilities, which are crucial to estimate the background where the muon candidate is a misidentified track.
 The tracking efficiency is determined using $\jpsi\to\mumu$ decays in data~\cite{LHCb-DP-2013-002}, as a function of the track kinematics.
 The kinematics of the \B meson as well as the event multiplicity are corrected using $\Bp\to\jpsi\Kp$ decays.